 The most common standing pose showed the subject with the left leg extending forward.
 This attitude demonstrates the connection between Egyptian writing and sculpture; most hieroglyphs faced right, and in order to provide an unobstructed view of a figure's two legs, the left leg had to be extended.
 Statues were considered three-dimensional hieroglyphs and were therefore created with the same profile as their two-dimensional counterparts.

-Headless statue of a standing man.
+Limestone statue of a standing man.
 Arms at sides, left foot advanced.
 Kilt only clothing.
 Apparently left end figure of a triad.
-Assembled from three pieces into which the figure had been sawn for shipping.
-Head, right hand, both feet missing.
-In addition, much restoration of the surface.
+Condition: Assembled from three pieces.
+Head and right hand missing.
+Both feet missing, instep of left foot is in a separate piece.
+Some minor chips.
+Several gravel incrustations on surface.